-Investment markets pick up during the third quarter
+Investment markets pick up during the third quarter of 2019

 The third quarter of 2019 saw an uptick in global sales activity as transaction volumes rose by 13% from a year earlier to US$205 billion.
 This brings activity over the first nine months of 2019 to US$550 billion, 1% better than the same period in 2018.

 Returns for private real estate remain stable while public real estate continues to outperform other major asset classes at the global level.
 With the volume of capital held by funds that is yet to be deployed near all-time highs, investors, though increasingly cautious and selective, remain keen to access the sector.
 In this environment we expect global investment in commercial real estate to moderate by about 0-5% for all of 2019, to roughly US$750 billion.
 With Asia-Pacific continuing to outperform and activity surprisingly on the upside in the Americas, the global decline will be primarily driven by weakness in EMEA, particularly in the office and retail sectors.